 REI Nodder 25

 Kids can be furnaces at night.
-This bag has long zippers on both sides to fully vent, making it useful even in warmer temps.
+This 3-season sleeping bag has long zippers on both sides to fully vent, making it useful even in warmer temps.
 Zips also turn the front of the bag into a quilt that retains warmth even if a kid is sitting up to play cards, read, or eating.
-Easy to operate Velcro tabs instead of a drawstring cinch the stretch mummy hood closed to trap warmth inside.
+Easy-to-operate Velcro tabs instead of a drawstring cinch the stretch mummy hood closed to trap warmth inside.
 And the stuff sack?
 Your kid won’t lose it as it’s sewn into the bag.
 Cooler still, if you slide the stuff sack over the bag’s foot and cinch it down, it shortens the Nodder.
 Smaller campers can grow into it over time, and you don’t have to buy a new bag every time they sprout a few inches.

 Weight: 2 lb., 8oz.